 These programs are offered through the Associate in Arts (AA) and Associate in Science (AS) degrees.
 The Associate in Arts and the Associate in Science programs are part of the Comprehensive Articulation Agreement (CAA).
-This agreement addresses the transfer of students between institutions in the North Carolina Community College System and the constituent institutions of the University of North Carolina.
+This agreement addresses the transfer of students between institutions in the North Carolina Community College System and the constituent institutions of the University of North Carolina Community. institutions of the University of North Carolina.